Instasupport

 • Raw versus graded inventory creates different trust burdens.
 These should not be merchandised as if they are the same product type.

 Trading card stores also tend to experience more launch-day pressure than many other Shopify categories.
-That changes how product pages, preorder messaging, support flows, and release communications need to work.
+That changes how product pages, preorder messaging, delayed shipping rules, support flows, and release communications need to work.

 Preorders and allocations need stricter communication

 In trading cards, preorder strategy is not just a revenue lever.
 It is an expectation-management system.
 Shopify’s own preorder guidance warns that if you accept orders too far in advance or fail to communicate fulfillment delays, you increase refund and cancellation risk.
-Card stores feel that risk more sharply because release schedules and allocations can shift under them.
+Card stores feel that risk more sharply because release schedules, distributor allocations, market prices, and customer expectations can all move before the product ships.

 “Failure to communicate the fulfillment delay can also entice refunds and cancellation requests.”